 This Fiji transportation guide tells you all you need to know about travelling in and getting around Fiji.
 We also have many Fiji tours to help you see this tropical paradise.

 Fiji has two international airports, Nadi International Airport on its west and Nausori International Airport in Viti Levu, near Suva on the east.
 These airports connect Fiji to many major cities through direct flights to and from USA, Canada, Australia, New Zealand, Japan and Korea.
 Fiji’s national carrier is Air Pacific, which has a fleet of Boeing 747s and 767s servicing its international flights.
 Most places within Fiji are also accessible by air thanks to their airstrips and airports.

 Two domestic airlines, Sun Air and Air Fiji, operate flights between these two airports and between the other islands of Fiji.

-For transport from the airport to the city (or from the city to the airport), we recommend Green Path Transfers, who offer eco-friendly airport transfers in hundreds of destinations around the world.
+For transport from the airport to the city (or from the city to the airport), we recommend that you ask our consultants on email@example.com, who offer eco-friendly airport transfers in hundreds of destinations around Fiji.

 If you want to sail into Fiji then the port at Suva is the main point of entry.
 This port handles both international passenger and cargo vessels.
 You can also enter Fiji from the ports of Lautoka, Savusavu and Levuka.
 Inter-island ferry services take you between the various islands of Fiji.